Undergraduate

 KINDER INSTITUTE DEMOCRACY LAB FIRST-YEAR FIG

 The Kinder Institute Democracy Lab, formerly the Kinder Institute Residential College, allows first-year Mizzou students interested in politics and history to begin forming a scholarly community right when they get to campus.
-All participants will live together during the first year on campus, take courses together during the fall and spring semesters with Kinder Institute faculty, and participate in a wide range of extracurricular activities associated with the program.
-Starting the application process is as easy as choosing “Kinder Institute Democracy Lab” on your online housing preference form, and use the “learn more” button below for more information on the admission and scholarship application process.
+All participants take courses together during the fall and spring semesters with Kinder Institute faculty and participate in a wide range of extracurricular activities associated with the program.
+Starting the application process is as easy as choosing “Kinder Institute Democracy Lab” on Slate as you’re going through the Mizzou admission process.

-Scholarships for the 2023-24 Democracy Lab cohort are now closed.
-Contact Kinder Institute Director of Undergraduate Studies Thomas Kane, KaneTC@missouri.edu, with any questions about that program.
+Contact Kinder Institute Director of Undergraduate Studies Dr. Thomas Kane, KaneTC@missouri.edu, with any questions.

 LEARN MORE